MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/continuous-export-with-managed-identity.md

 ---
 title:  Use a managed identity to run a continuous export job
-description: This article describes how to use a managed identity for continuous export in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 06/19/2023
+description:  This article describes how to use a managed identity for continuous export. ms.reviewer: shanisolomon ms.topic: reference ms.date: 06/19/2023